-February 8, 2010: Steve Jobs reportedly flips out over a tweet sent from an iPad by a Wall Street Journal editor.
+February 8, 2010: Steve Jobs reportedly flips out over a tweet sent from an iPad by an editor at The Wall Street Journal.

 The reason?
-The iPad was being shown to the news outlet months ahead of its official release.
-While Jobs had already unveiled the device to the public a couple of weeks before, the suggestion that people outside Apple gained early access to the tablet was apparently enough to upset the CEO.
+Apple showed the iPad to top staffers at the news outlet months ahead of its official release.
+While Jobs already had unveiled the device to the public a couple of weeks before, the suggestion that people outside Apple gained early access to the tablet was apparently enough to upset the CEO.

 Wordle fans are already upset with The New York Times, the popular game’s new owner, for making big changes to its original word list.

 The updates, which are designed to make the game more accessible, the publication said, include the removal of obscure and potentially offensive words.
 And they’re having a big impact on the game’s social aspect.

 Apple put a ton of pressure on The New York Times and Washington Post to join Apple News+ before the new service was unveiled at a media event last week.